Converting a campervan into the perfect home on wheels takes time, money and a great design.

 These modules fold away like a briefcase or suitcase so providing a level of protection while in transport.

-You can set it up so it’s integrated into your overall solar set up or use them to power a solar generator.
+You can set it up so it’s integrated into your overall solar set up or use them to power a portable solar generator.

 Because they’re portable, they can be prone to theft if you leave them unattended.